alistairaitcheson/BizHawk/README.md

 Latest version of the setup information is at https://www.alistairaitcheson.com/games/bizhawk-ring-shuffler.html

 ---
+---
+---
+---

-# BizHawk - Instructions for Building from Source
+# Instructions for Building from Source

 A multi-system emulator written in C#.
 As well as quality-of-life features for casual players, it also has recording/playback and debugging tools, making it the first choice for TASers (Tool-Assisted Speedrunners).